 Don't let that put you off.

-Talk to your team about the parts of their role they regularly struggle with or are underconfident in, and then provide them with a framework to support.
+Talk to your team about the parts of their role they regularly struggle with, and then provide them with a framework for support.

 Employees are far more likely to be loyal, productive and resilient when they are sure their employer cares and is invested in them.
 They are more likely to want to be resilient.

-- Clear communication between all management and employees – do messages seem to move around your company through the corridors rather than official channels?
+Clear communication between all management and employees – do messages move around your company through the corridors rather than official channels?
 A transparent communication system is necessary to help employees feel supported.

-- Provide help and support with physical and mental health programmes – encourage positive physical and mental health by including a robust wellbeing initiative.
-Ideas include: get fit schemes, cycle to work provisions and a focus on positive mental health in the workplace.
+Provide help and support with physical and mental health programmes – encourage positive physical and mental health by including a robust wellbeing initiative.
+For example, get fit schemes, cycle to work provisions and a focus on positive mental health in the workplace.